 - This article will teach you how to write a professional expression of interest letter and make your potential employer call you back for an interview.

-In order to write your expression of interest letter, use a regular, standard font.
+In order to write a letter of expression of interest, use a regular, standard font.
 As Ehow writer Amanda Johnson suggests, Times New Roman and Arial are the most professional fonts.
 Also, pay special attention to font size - 12 for the headings and 10 for the body, or 14 for the headings and 12 for the body is sufficient.
 Although you should want your expression of interest letter to be noticed, you do not want it to be remembered as the most unprofessional one in the tremendous heap of papers your employer has read during the course of the day.

 Then write the date, using the month, day, and year format - August 19, 2013, as opposed to 8-19-13.
 The only exception to that is if you are in a country whose custom is to write the numerical date first, then the month, and then the year (19 August 2013, for example).

 In the next paragraph, you should include why you are interested in working for this company.
 Be careful against giving stock answers, such as "I want the experience."
 Most people who apply for these positions answer the "why" question that way, because they think it's the most appropriate answer.
 This is far from being the case.
-Instead, do your research on the company before writing an expression of interest, and think about what really struck you about this particular employer that attracted you to him.
+Instead, do your research on the company before writing an expression of interest, and think about what really struck you about this particular employer that attracted you along with your skills and experience to him.